Text that reads 'odd embers writing contest' with a smiling cartoon ember character on the right.

 Strange prompts.
 Bright stories.

-Odd Embers is a new flash fiction writing contest that aims to spark your creativity.
-You'll have 77 hours to turn unique prompts into a red-hot story.
+Odd Embers is a new flash fiction writing contest that aims to spark your creativity with unique prompts you can turn into a red-hot story.

-Receive written feedback and rubric scores on every entry to help you become the best writer you can be, plus a total of at least $675 in prizes and publication for the top six stories!
+Receive written feedback and rubric scores on every entry to help you become the best writer you can be, plus a cash prizes and publication if you win!

 Ember’s First Contest